jmcastelo/qGetMirrorList/README.md

 # qGetMirrorList

-A tool to get and manipulate Arch Linux pacman mirror list.
-It supports only those distributions which use Arch mirrors.
-Based on the online pacman [Mirrorlist Generator](https://www.archlinux.org/mirrorlist/).
+A tool to get and manipulate the latest Arch Linux Pacman mirror list.
+Its target are those distributions which use Arch mirrors. qGetMirrorList gets available data from the [Mirror Status service](https://www.archlinux.org/mirrors/status/) through the [JSON interface](https://www.archlinux.org/mirrors/status/json/) and generates customized Pacman mirror lists.
+It is inspired by the Python script [reflector](https://xyne.archlinux.ca/projects/reflector/) by [Xyne](https://xyne.archlinux.ca/).

 ## Dependencies

-Besides Qt framework, two packages are needed for **rankmirrors** and **pkexec** binaries respectively.
+Required:

 * Qt >= 5.13.1
-* pacman-contrib >= 1.1.0-1
 * polkit >= 0.116-2

+Optional:

+* rsync >= 3.1.3-1

 ## Compilation